kkapre/Neural-Network-Decoder/README.md

 # Neural-Network-Decoder

+See juypter notebook file .ipynb for full code and details

 This project implements a basic communication system which uses a neural network decoder to demodulate and decode signals passed through either an AWGN channel or an OFDM module.